 Your babies will most likely be born this week.
 Your doctors have probably insisted for weeks that you get an induction or c-section.
 Find out why.

-We hope you enjoyed our twin pregnancy week by week guide.
+We hope you found our twin pregnancy week by week guide useful.
 If you want to read more pregnancy related articles, visit our pregnancy section.